-Diego Maradona to undergo surgery for bleeding in his brain
+Diego Maradona recovering from surgery to remove blood clot in his brain

 “He did not have energy,” Luque said then, adding that Maradona did not have the coronavirus.
 “The birthday was a factor that complicates it in some aspect.”

-On Tuesday, Luque initially told reporters that Maradona “feels much better and … spent the night well” before later disclosing the need for emergency surgery.
+On Tuesday, Luque initially told reporters that Maradona “feels much better and … spent the night well” before later disclosing the urgent need for surgery.

 “What we want the most is for Diego to get out of all this.
 He can, he is the greatest, the greatest in the world,” a Maradona fan said while waiting with a number of other supporters outside the hospital where the surgery was to be performed.